admveen/Exoplanet/README.md

-NASA_ExoPlanet
+Exoplanet Discovery using the Light Curve Transit Method
 ==============================

-Exoplanet classification using transit signatures.

 Project Organization
 ------------